 ‘Tracing the Tune’ – The Perfect Cure and Starry Night for a Ramble

 ‘Profiles of Traditional Musicians’ – 10 articles about musicians, singers and stepdancers from East Anglia (32 articles in total in this section).

 ‘Village Portraits’ – articles about Suffolk villages with musical traditions – Mendlesham, Blaxhall and Worlingworth.

 ‘John Clare: Traditional Musician’

-The pages about stepdancing, dulcimers and jig dolls on the EATMT website are also written by me, as are the research pieces under various community project headings – e.g. ‘Tuning In’ (Lowestoft, Orford, Mendlesham and Benhall) and ‘Playback’.
+I also wrote the original pages about stepdancing, dulcimers and jig dolls on the EATMT website, and research pieces under various community project headings – e.g. ‘Tuning In’ (Lowestoft, Orford, Mendlesham and Benhall) and ‘Playback’.